programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 While a developer account allows you to incorporate YouTube functionality into your own website or app, it can also be used simply to perform searches and downloads of YouTube content (see YouTube’s API [reference page](https://developers.google.com/youtube/v3/docs) for more information).
 You will need a Google developer account to create your authorization credentials to use in R code for accessing YouTube data directly through the API.
 If you wish to participate in YouTube’s [researcher program](https://research.youtube/how-it-works/), there is a separate application process.

-## Video Selection
-The most direct way to pick out your own videos is to visit the YouTube site, and capture a list of video IDs from each video’s URL.
-A video’s ID is the set of alphanumeric characters that appear in the URL immediately after `watch?v=` For example, in the illustration below, the video ID is `24xsqyMcpRg`.
-Video IDs are constant and do not change over time.

-{% include figure.html filename="en-or-text-mining-youtube-comments-02.png" alt="Screenshot of YouTube video with video ID in browser link circled in red" caption="Figure 2: Screenshot of YouTube video with video ID in browser link circled in red" %}

-For this lesson, we gathered comment data by searching YouTube for “black lives matter george floyd”.
-We selected a total of six videos from politically polarized news sources (ranked by allsides.com), including the “left-leaning” sources of New York Times, Vox, and NBC News and the “right-leaning” Daily Mail, Fox News, and the Daily Wire.
-YouTube makes available a wide range of metadata about each video, including the number of likes, title, description, tags, and more.

-Choosing multiple videos is often the best approach for the exploratory stages of research, because the YouTube API may not return data for every video searched, even if comment data for that video exists.
-Wordfish modeling is the most useful, and the most externally valid (meaningful outside the scope of a specific dataset), when the data being modeled is focused on a single topic, but encompasses a variety of viewpoints.
-For politically salient topics, an ideal dataset will include several videos from creators representing both the opposing political perspectives, and should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.
-Finally, the total comments from each viewpoint should be balanced.
-In this case, we made sure that comments from the political ‘left’ and ‘right’ were similar in number.

-The most direct way to make your selection of videos for research is to visit the YouTube site, and capture a list of video IDs their URL.
-A video’s ID is the set of alphanumeric characters that appear in the URL immediately after `watch?v=`.
-For example, in the illustration below, the video ID is circled in red: `24xsqyMcpRg`.
-Video IDs are constant and do not change over time.

-The videos in this lesson's sample dataset  were selected from politically polarized news sources (as ranked by allsides.com), including the "left-leaning" sources of New York Times, Vox, and NBC News and the "right-leaning" Daily Mail, Fox News, and Daily Wire.

 ## Downloading Comments and Metadata
-Equipped with the video IDs for the videos you have  decided to explore, navigate to the [Video Comments tab](https://ytdt.digitalmethods.net/mod_video_comments.php) on the YouTube Data Tools site.
+Equipped with the video IDs for the videos you selected in the [Video Selection phase](#Video-Selection), navigate to the [Video Comments tab](https://ytdt.digitalmethods.net/mod_video_comments.php) on the YouTube Data Tools site.
 Enter the first video ID in the "Video id:" field.

 For ethical purposes, you may choose to have the tool add irreversible hashes to the comment username and ID numbers by clicking on "Pseudonymize."
 Leave the default selection for a .csv file output format and select "Submit query."
 Repeat this process for each video.
 More details on this process can be found in Bernhard Reider's [instructional video](https://www.youtube.com/watch?v=EnTy_pbkCfM).

 You have three choices to make about how your data output will be formatted.
 First, select if you’d like to generate HTML tables of your results in addition to file exports.
 This can be useful if [reason why it might be a good option].
 Second, select **Pseudonymize** if you’d like to make usernames and comment IDs anonymous.

-To begin downloading metadata and comments from YouTube Data Tools, you first need to gather a list of the ID references for each of the videos you’re interested in.
-As mentioned above, the video ID is a string of [11?] alphanumeric characters at the end of each YouTube URL.
-You’ll find the ID immediately after the part of the URL path reading `watch?v=`.
-Navigate to the Video Comments tab on the YouTube Data Tools site.
+Next navigate to the Video Comments tab on the YouTube Data Tools site.
 Enter the first video ID in the “Video id:” field.

 For each video ID you enter, YouTube Data Tools will download four files.
 The file with the suffix `comments.csv` contains the text of each video comment.
 The file ending `basicinfo.csv` comprises the video metadata.
 You do not need the `commentnetwork.gdf` or `authors.csv` files for this lesson.